RudiHansen/CCTurtle/README.md

 # CCTurtle
 Computercraft Turtle, used in minecraft for controlling a Turtle.
+This is a work in progress, so use on your own risk, and please report any bugs you find.

 # How to setup a new turtle.
 Give the turtle a label with: